BharatSeva/.github/profile/README.md

 ## Contributions
 Please find a CONTRIBUTING.md file on repo of this organisation, and make sure ```hacktoberfest``` and ```hactoberfest2024``` are marked.
-If you've any doubt you can drop message on Telegram[↗️](https://t.me/+8sy5M-KU5cNmZWZl) or you can mail on id provided above.
+If you've any doubt you can start discussions.
 Happy Contributions!

 ---